-- What difficulty you are having with a particular activity - What condition is causing the difficulty - The help that you need - How long the activity takes you to complete - How often you have the difficulty or need the help - An example of your difficulty in completing the activity use this space to explain your difficulties with this task to the Decision Maker.
+- What difficulty are you having with a particular activity? - What condition is causing the difficulty? - The help that you need. - How long does the activity take you to complete? - How often do you have difficulty or need help? - An example of your difficulty in completing the activity.